Actifio/actifiodataveilmasking/README.md

 ### Requirements

-One Microsoft SQL Source Database we can mask.
+One Microsoft SQL Server Database we can mask.
 This is our Production Database.
-We need three Windows Servers, each with Microsoft SQL installed.
+In Production we need three Windows Servers, each with Microsoft SQL installed.
 In general always use the same version of MS SQL on each server, as you may not be able to mount from a higher version to a lower version (although the reverse is normally possible, meaning production could a be a lower version than the masking server).

 * Production Server (Production Side – hosts the source DB)